rk814/optimal-distance-problem/README.md

 ![tree-dark.png](img%2Fpng%2Ftree-dark.png#gh-dark-mode-only)
 ![tree-light.png](img%2Fpng%2Ftree-light.png#gh-light-mode-only)

 It worked fine; I actually found a better solution than what I could identify manually.
 However, it's not the most efficient algorithm.
-This is an `O(2^n)` exponential algorithm, and while it worked well for my specific scale problem, during more extensive tests, it could easily overwhelm the processor.
+This is an $`O(2^n)`$ exponential algorithm, and while it worked well for my specific scale problem, during more extensive tests, it could easily overwhelm the processor.
 Therefore, I decided to improve it.

-## **Generic algorithm** - second solution
+## **Iterator** - Second solution
+Iterator approach is very similar to the previous one.
+The main difference is that it doesn't use recursion but instead relies on Java's Iterator.
+Obviously, any recursive algorithm can also be solved in a traditional way.
+Typically, this should be a faster method, thought not in this case.
+My testing showed that recursion was approximately twice faster in any example I tried.
+## Future plans
+### **Generic algorithm**
-In my first attempt to solve this problem, I used a two-stage approach.
+In all attempt to solve this problem so far, I used a two-stage approach.
 First, I iterated through all possible points to generate every combination.
 Then, I searched for the best one among them.

-The idea behind using a genetic algorithm is to skip the first step entirely and try to find the optimal solution from the beginning.
+The idea behind using a genetic algorithm is to skip the first step entirely and try to find the optimal solution directly from the beginning.

-//todo - how it works
-## Third solution - **Treads**
-//todo ???
+### **Threads**
+Since this problem is kind of problem can be reduced to sub-problems, similar to divide-and-conquer algorithms, it is natural candidate to using multi-thread environment.
 ## Requirements
 + Java 17 or higher
++ Maven 3.9.9 (or higher) or an IDE with build-in Maven support
+### Starting app locally
+Argument setup can be configured in the Main class.
+The app can be run with a proper IDE or with Maven by running:

+`mvn clean package`

+and

+`java -cp target/optimal-distance-problem-1.0-SNAPSHOT-with-dependencies.jar furczak.Main`

+from the main directory.
+### Performing testing
+All public methods are fully tested with unit tests, including parameterized tests.
+Test can be performed by:

+`mvn clean test`

+The tests are written in AssertJ, with support from Mockito and Instancio.